mluckcuck/mluckcuck.github.io/teaching.md

 Adult Education
 ---------------
-I recently delivered a 6 week adult-education course teaching introductory programming skills using Python, with [York Learning](http://yorklearning.org.uk/).
-Each week  I presented a lecture and then guided the students through Python programming exercises designed to reinforce the material in the lecture and teach the basic practical skills of programming.
-The content for this course can be found on the [Python Course](/python/) page.
+I delivered a 6 week adult-education course teaching introductory programming skills using Python, with [York Learning](http://yorklearning.org.uk/).
+The course contained 5 lectures and Python programming exercises (Week 4 focussed entirely on practical programming).
+I designed the lectures and Python exercises from scratch to teach the basic practical skills of programming.
+Feel free to [download](/files/Computer_Coding_For_Beginners.zip) the content of this course.

 University Demonstrating
 ------------------------